When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 Table~\ref{tab:Parameter tuning} summarizes the search ranges, step sizes, and optimal values for each policy.

-The optimal $\alpha = 0.5$ for the CB algorithm is not only empirically favorable but also supported by theoretical intuition.
-Specifically, the value aligns with an approximation method, where the waiting and matching costs are computed using expected values.
+For CB, Table~\ref{tab:Parameter tuning} reports the grid in terms of $1/\alpha$ for readability.
+Under the manuscript convention $M\le \alpha W$, with $W=|\mathcal K|\omega$ in the delivery implementation, the selected value $1/\alpha=0.5$ corresponds to $\alpha=2$.
+This empirically calibrated value is favorable on the calibration set and consistent with an average-cost interpretation of the delivery implementation.
+Specifically, the value aligns with an average-based approximation, where the waiting and matching costs are summarized over the calibration instances.
 In this approximation, the number of drivers is replaced by the optimal quantity threshold, the waiting cost is replaced by the optimal waiting time threshold, and the matching cost is estimated using the sample average of delivery time and order quantity.

-Under this average-based approximation, the derived $\alpha$ value also approximates 0.5, providing a compelling theoretical justification for the empirical result.
+Under this average-based approximation, the derived $\alpha$ value also approximates 2.
+This calibration reflects the empirical units used for $W$ and $M$ in the delivery study and is distinct from the robust base-model calibration $\alpha=1$ in Theorem~\ref{thm:main}.

 The initial delivery commitment time $T_0$ is set at 35 minutes, which is slightly stricter than the 45-minute setting in \cite{LHM2021}.
 This stricter commitment time simulates a high-load environment that better highlights the differences in algorithmic performance, as policies must operate closer to their capacity limits.